This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli. It is also a great dip for garlic breadsticks.

 1. Originally, more chilies will be added to this recipe.

-2. Stone grinding, grinding with mortar brings beautiful texture and taste.
+2. Stone grinding, grinding with mortar, brings beautiful texture and taste.

-Liked our recipe?
+Like our recipe?
 Follow us on Facebook, Pinterest, Instagram